 Benjamin Prado of Union del Barrio leads a call for removal of the Columbus statue in Discovery Park in Chula Vista.
 A letter was sent to the City Council and the council is considering the removal of the statue, which has been repeatedly vandalized by like-minded, anti-European, anti-white extremists.
 They also want to formally change the Columbus Day holiday to “Indigenous Day”.
+To see related posts, go to this link.

 Union del Barrio is a radical Chicano / La Raza organization, associated with our extremist Chicano Park in San Diego.
 Chicano political ideology is not well defined and different groups have somewhat different ideologies.
 The ideology of Union del Barrio is a hybrid, of revolutionary Marxism and mestizo-racial identity.

 The historical evidence that Columbus committed atrocities, depends mainly on the writings of Bartholomew de las Casas.
 However, de las Casas had political reasons to exaggerate what Columbus supposedly did.
 He was a church leader and was trying to persuade the King of Spain to give him control over the natives in the region.
-As we know from history, the treatment of the enslaved natives on church missions at that time, was also far from being perfectly humane.
+As we know from, the treatment of the enslaved natives on church missions at that time, was also far from being perfectly humane.

 The flag of the Union del Barrio, which flies next to Prado in the video above, has an image of an Aztec eagle warrior (wearing an eagle helmet) on a field of red.
 It is extremely ironic, considering Prado’s complaints, because the Aztecs practiced mass human sacrifice and ritual cannibalism, ripping the still beating hearts from their victims, while they were still alive.
 The Aztecs enslaved and slaughtered many times more native peoples than Columbus — probably falsely — is accused of doing.
 Yet, Prado flies an Aztec flag next to him with pride, while complaining vehemently that memorializing Columbus is absolutely intolerable.